amitsaha/amitsaha.github.io/content/aws-network-acl-docker.md

 allow/deny rules.

 In other words, if our docker container above is selecting a ephermal port which is not in the allowed list of the outbound rules, the request is not going to go through.
+This can happen when the Network ACLs range is different from the default range of your operating system.

 ## Docker networks

-I mentioned in the symptoms above that I am using docker's default `docker0` a.ka. bridge network which means, any outgoing traffic from a docker container will have it's source IP as the host's IP.
+I mentioned in the symptoms above that I am using docker's default `docker0` which by default works in a NAT mode and hence any outgoing traffic from a docker container will have it's source IP as the host's IP.
 For example:

 ```
 ubuntu@ip-172-34-59-184:~$ sudo tcpdump -i eth0 port 10001